FDA 510(k) & ISO Certified

 Prevention, not treatment

 Prelivia stops injuries from forming.
 Every competitor — wound dressings, alternating pressure mats, turning protocols — treats symptoms after the fact.
-That is a fundamentally inferior economic proposition for health systems facing $0 CMS reimbursement on Stage III/IV wounds.

 Category-defining